Say Goodbye to Invasive Procedures with Biomimetic Dentistry

 Biomimetic Dentistry vs. Traditional Restorative Dentistry

-What separates biomimetic dentistry from traditional dentistry practices is Dr. Webley does his best to preserve as much of your natural tooth as possible by only removing the damaged and decayed parts.
-Doing so allows him to bond the final restoration to the remaining tooth structure.
-These bonded restorations function and behave biomimetically while also preserving the natural teeth.
+What separates biomimetic dentistry from traditional dentistry practices is that Dr. Webley does his best to preserve as much of your natural tooth as possible.
+This is achieved by only removing the damaged and decayed tooth material.
+Restorations bonded to these teeth function and behave biomimetically.

 • Preserving your tooth structure with minimally invasive treatments